Dollar Tree (DLTR)

 10. Cash Is King

-Dollar Tree has shown decent cash profitability, giving it some flexibility to reinvest or return capital to investors.
-The company’s free cash flow margin averaged 2.2% over the last two years, slightly better than the broader consumer retail sector.
+Dollar Tree has shown impressive cash profitability, giving it the option to reinvest or return capital to investors.
+The company’s free cash flow margin averaged 6% over the last two years, better than the broader consumer retail sector.

-Taking a step back, we can see that Dollar Tree’s margin expanded by 1.9 percentage points over the last year.
-This is encouraging, and we can see it became a less capital-intensive business because its free cash flow profitability rose while its operating profitability was flat.
+Taking a step back, we can see that Dollar Tree’s margin expanded by 1.7 percentage points over the last year.
+This shows the company is heading in the right direction, and we can see it became a less capital-intensive business because its free cash flow profitability rose while its operating profitability was flat.

-Dollar Tree’s free cash flow clocked in at $129.7 million in Q1, equivalent to a 2.8% margin.
-This cash profitability was in line with the comparable period last year and its two-year average.
+Dollar Tree’s free cash flow clocked in at $968.5 million in Q4, equivalent to a 17.8% margin.
+This result was good as its margin was 7.7 percentage points higher than in the same quarter last year, building on its favorable historical trend.

 11. Return on Invested Capital (ROIC)